mikeywashere/Tomato/README.md

 Writing an app lets you know that they are usable and are providing the functionallity that a developer will need to use them in the real world.

 I wanted to create a web UI but since I went down this road of "DotNet Core 2.1" that didn't allow me to create the cheesy web UI I was planning.

+Typically I would have used more IoC - I definitely had the Interfaces necessary to use Autofac (I am failry familiar with that toolset) but I didn't see the necessity in this project.
+I think you can see that I was aiming for testable, autofacable would be next and if there was a pretty web UI it would have had to have happened.

+I prefer to commit early and often with very small commits.
+I didn't really do that here.
+Might have something to do with working mostly between 5pm and 5 am. :-)